ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Memory.md

 Memory is the storage space that a program uses to store its functions, variables, etc. It exists both in the virtual space and physical, with the physical space being slower but having far greater quantity of storage.
-Memory exists in the [[Memory Hierarchy]], which
+Memory exists in the [[Memory Hierarchy]], which organizes memory in a way that keeps frequently accessed memory